oracle/rewrite-recipes/rewrite-weblogic/docs/recipes/migrate-to-jakarta-EE-9_1.md

 2. Run `gradle rewriteRun` to run the recipe.

 > [!TIP]
 > If you just want to dry run the recipe without changing the code, use `gradle rewriteDryRun`.
+For more details about the "dryRun" task, see [here](https://docs.openrewrite.org/reference/gradle-plugin-configuration#the-dryrun-task).

 #### Maven Command Line